COVESA/cdsp/docs/docs-gen/content/manuals/apache-iotdb.md

 Info: The intention is to add more information such as a guide for feeder integration as the project progresses.

 ## Integrating VSS data into the IoTDB data model
-The ["Basic Functions"](https://iotdb.apache.org/UserGuide/V1.3.3/Basic-Concept/Data-Model-and-Terminology.html) section of the IoTDB documentation introduces the IoTDB data model, data types, encoding and compression.
+The ["Background Knowledge"](https://iotdb.apache.org/UserGuide/latest/Background-knowledge/Data-Model-and-Terminology_apache.html) section of the IoTDB documentation introduces the IoTDB data model, data types, encoding and compression.

 In IoTDB terminology *measurement* is the key in a key/value pair.
 In VSS terms the leaf node name.
 The timeseries is the record of the measurement on the time axis.
 A timeseries is a series of time/value data points.